-Today transfer to Bishkek Airport and board your flight to Urumqi, China.
-On arrival, you will be transferred approximately one hour to your hotel.
-The rest of the day is yours at leisure to start soaking up the local culture.
+Today transfer early this morning to Bishkek Airport and board your flight to Dubai.
+On arrival, you will be transferred to your hotel for a day use room.
+Your room will be ready upon check in.
+The rest of the day is yours at leisure before boarding your overnight flight to Australia.
+Due to flight schedules you may have a connecting flight and therefore do not require a day use room in Dubai.